Back to Blog

 • Your take-home pay will reduce slightly (but the long-term benefit is significant)

-• Employer contributions will also increase from 3% to 3.5% and then 4%
+• Employer contributions also increased to 3.5% on 1 April 2026, and will rise to 4% in April 2028

 The rate increases mean more money going to your retirement.
 For someone on $70,000, the jump from 3% to 4% means an extra $700 per year into KiwiSaver-plus an extra $700 from your employer.